apify/apify-docs-v2/sources/platform/proxy/google_serp_proxy/index.md

 # [](#google-serp-proxy) Google SERP proxy

+**Learn how to collect search results from Google Search-powered tools.
+Get search results from localized domains in multiple countries, e.g. the US and Germany.**

+---

 Google SERP proxy allows you to extract search results from Google Search-powered services.
 It allows searching in [various countries](#country-selection) and to dynamically switch between country domains.

 Our Google SERP proxy currently supports the below services.